 Post Hoc Analysis of SUSTAIN-2

-Ochs-Ross et al (2021)15 performed a post hoc analysis of the long-term (1-year), openlabel, multicenter, phase 3 SUSTAIN-2 study comparing the efficacy and safety of SPRAVATO nasal spray in younger (18-64 years) vs older (≥65 years) patients with TRD.
+Ochs-Ross et al (2021)16 performed a post hoc analysis of the long-term (1-year), openlabel, multicenter, phase 3 SUSTAIN-2 study comparing the efficacy and safety of SPRAVATO nasal spray in younger (18-64 years) vs older (≥65 years) patients with TRD.
 In younger vs older patients, the incidences of dissociation occurred in 24.0% (150/624) vs 20.6% (32/155) of patients during the IND phase and in 19.3% (92/477) vs 16.7% (21/126) of patients during the OP/MA phase.
 The greatest mean postdose increase in CADSS total score (at 40 minutes) after the first SPRAVATO dose was higher in younger patients.
 The incidence of dissociation (CADSS total score >4) was similar between both age groups.

 Post Hoc Analysis of ASPIRE Studies

-Fua et al (2020)31 performed a post hoc analysis of patients with MDD and active suicidal ideation with intent (pooled data from ASPIRE I AND ASPIRE II trials), which found 33.9% of patients (77/227) who had received SPRAVATO+SOC and 5.8% of patients (13/225) who had received PBO+SOC experienced dissociation.
+Fua et al (2020)37 performed a post hoc analysis of patients with MDD and active suicidal ideation with intent (pooled data from ASPIRE I and ASPIRE II trials), which found 33.9% of patients (77/227) who had received SPRAVATO+SOC and 5.8% of patients (13/225) who had received PBO+SOC experienced dissociation.
 Severe dissociation occurred in 4.0% of patients (9/227) who received SPRAVATO+SOC and in no patients who received PBO+SOC.
 Discontinuations due to dissociation of any severity occurred in 1.3% of patients (3/227) who received SPRAVATO+SOC and in no patients who received PBO+SOC.

-Chen et al (2022)12 performed a post hoc analysis of patients with TRD (data from TRANSFORM-2 and SUSTAIN-1 studies), which did not find a significant association between the presence of dissociation and efficacy of SPRAVATO.
-Correlation analyses in TRANSFORM2 showed that there were no significant associations between increases in CADSS total scores after first nasal spray treatment and improvements in depressive symptoms on either day 2 (r=−0.05 [95% confidence interval (CI), -0.23 to 0.14]) or day 28 (r=−0.08 [95% CI, -0.27 to 0.12]), or between increases in CADSS total score after the last nasal spray treatments on day 25 and improvements in depressive symptoms on day 28 (r=−0.16 [95% CI, -0.36 to 0.04]).
+Chen et al (2022)13 performed a post hoc analysis of patients with TRD (data from TRANSFORM-2 and SUSTAIN-1 studies), which did not find a significant association between the presence of dissociation and efficacy of SPRAVATO.
+Correlation analyses in TRANSFORM2 showed that there were no significant associations between increases in CADSS total scores after first nasal spray treatment and improvements in depressive symptoms on either day 2 (r=-0.05 [95% confidence interval (CI), -0.23 to 0.14]) or day 28 (r=-0.08 [95% CI, -0.27 to 0.12]), or between increases in CADSS total score after the last nasal spray treatments on day 25 and improvements in depressive symptoms on day 28 (r=-0.16 [95% CI, -0.36 to 0.04]).
 Similar findings resulted from analyses of the TRANSFORM-1 study.

 A mediation analysis of TRANSFORM-2 showed insufficient mediation effects of dissociation on SPRAVATO efficacy on day 1 (least-squares mean difference [LSMD]: -0.45; 95% CI, 1.85 to 0.85) and on day 25 (LSMD: -0.42; 95% CI, -1.95 to 0.94) of treatment.
 In contrast, SPRAVATO had a significant and direct effect on depressive symptoms on day 1 (LSMD: -3.62; 95% CI, -6.62 to -0.74) and day 25 (LSMD: -4.83; 95% CI, 8.37 to 1.28).
 Similarly, the mediation analysis for SUSTAIN-1 showed a lack of mediation of dissociation on the time to relapse after SPRAVATO treatment in the MA phase (LSMD: 0.12; 95% CI, -3.22 to 3.45] but a significant effect of SPRAVATO on the time to relapse (LSMD: -2.44; 95% CI, -4.04 to -0.84).

-In TRANSFORM-2, mean peak CADSS total scores significantly decreased over time following consecutive SPRAVATO treatments where fewer patients experienced significant dissociation, whereas the AD effect of SPRAVATO was maintained without significant between-group changes in Montgomery and Asberg Depression Rating Scale (MADRS) total scores.
-The authors suggest further research is needed to understand the N-methyl-Daspartate receptor (NMDAR) antagonist mechanism and pathway that mediates the AD effect relative to the dissociative effects of SPRAVATO.
+In TRANSFORM-2, mean peak CADSS total scores significantly decreased over time following consecutive SPRAVATO treatments where fewer patients experienced significant dissociation, whereas the antidepressant effect of SPRAVATO was maintained without significant between-group changes in Montgomery and Asberg Depression Rating Scale (MADRS) total scores.
+The authors suggest further research is needed to understand the N-methyl-Daspartate receptor (NMDAR) antagonist mechanism and pathway that mediates the antidepressant effect relative to the dissociative effects of SPRAVATO.

-Real-World Retrospective Study
+Real-World Retrospective Studies

 POSTMARKETING SAFETY DATA

-REMS Database
+REMS and US-GMS Database

 FAERS